top of page

 Why Should I Buy a CSA?

 Your purchase of a CSA share gives us a consistent revenue stream and allows us to focus on good land stewardship and growing high quality food.
-Know that we will do our best to provide you with fresh, in-season vegetables at an average value of $45 per week throughout the season.
+Know that we will do our best to provide you with fresh, in-season vegetables at an average value of $45 per week (summer and fall) throughout the season.

 Where do I pick up my shares?